Did you know that 78% of consumers in the U.S. say SMS text messaging makes it easier for them to support small businesses?

 Also, check for errors before hitting the send button.
 The spike of scam messaging in recent times means your customers will be judging your grammar and spelling.
 It pays to have your message proofread by someone before you send it.

 When asking your customer to take an action of some sort, include a link in the text.
 That way it’s easy for your customers to follow through.

 Giving URLs that they have to copy into their browser, or having excessively long links will quickly get you blocked.

 Allow Customers to Reply Back

 Communication, as we know, is a two-way street.
 If you’re texting your customers, then it’s only fair they are allowed to text you back, which is why you need two-way texting.

 Texting from “no-reply” numbers is a good way to alienate your customers.
-Giving them an easy and reliable way to respond can make all the difference.
+Giving them an easy and reliable way to respond can make all the difference with SMS text marketing.

 If a customer can no longer make it to an appointment, they may want to text you back to let you know.

 This way, a customer feels like they’re being listened to and not spammed.
 They need to know that text messaging is a real, viable way to interact with your business.

 Another great way to avoid being put on the spam list is to avoid promotional messages that include jargon.